anasmpit/ratebite/README.md

 	|    63882.9 | 1.02803e-05 |    398.555 | May 2024     |
 	+------------+-------------+------------+--------------+

-At end, cursors and connections close.
+At the end, cursors and connections close.

 	Cursor closed.
 	Connection closed.